kiquetal/assignments/lesson22.md

 8- I don't earn  lot of money, so I can't buy my own flat If I earned more money, I would buy my own flat

+### Complete the text with the correct verb

+1- [] (you/be) prepared if there was an emergency on your plane?
+[would you be]

+Think about the last time you flew.
+Did you pay attention to the safety demostration?
+If __ (you/not go) sleep, you would have heard the flight [you had not gone]

+attendant explain the location of the emergency exits.
+The information is vital.
+If there had been a fire,
+__ (you/have) only about 90 seconds to get off the plane.
+[ you would have]
+It's unlikely that there will be an emergency, but if there is, on your flight, but if there is, the most important thing is to be ready.

+Would you know what to do if __ (you/ get lost) in the mountains?
+[you got lost]
+The number one survival tip is to stop walking and wait to be rescued.
+In research done in Canada, however, only two out of 800 lost people actually did this.
+If  __ (the others/ not keep) walking, [had not kept] rescue services would have found them much more quickly.
+If they had waited in a open space, __ (a helicopter/see) them immediately.
+[a helicopter would have seen]
+The most important thing when you go hiking is to tell someone where you are going , so that you can be rescued if anything goes wrong.

+What __ (you/do) if you heard somebody in your house in the middle of the night?
+[ would you do]
+Imagine you woke up and there was someone in the kitchen.
+The worst thing you could do is confront the intruder because he might have a weapon.
+Instead you should lock yourself and your family inside a bedroom and call the police.Of course this would be impossible if __ (you/not have) [did not have] your mobile phone with you.
+So you should always keep your phone fully charged by the side of your bed.